TrueBlocks/trueblocks-core/test/gold/apps/chifra/chifra_README.txt

-   pins          query the status of the pinning system status        query the status of the system quotes        return prices collected from configured remote API when          return a date given a block number or a block number given a date where         determine the location of block(s), either local or remote cache
+   pins          query the status of the pinning system status        query the status of the system quotes        return prices collected from configured remote API explore       open the configured block explorer for the given address when          return a date given a block number or a block number given a date where         determine the location of block(s), either local or remote cache